Greater Forest Park Conservation Initiative

 GFPCI partners work together to identify key projects, collaborating on solutions and bringing individual resources to bear to help accomplish specific GFPCI goals.
 These efforts range from such vital activities as invasive species removal and native re-vegetation projects, to environmental quality monitoring and public education and outreach.

 Recent restoration work in the Balch Creek area is an example of how GFPCI partnerships are working towards a healthier Forest Park.
-By teaming with Portland Parks & Recreation and Metro, more than 170 acres in Balch Creek were recently treated to remove destructive and highly-invasive English ivy, allowing for the regrowth of native vegetation.
-Along with West Multnomah Soil & Water Conservation District, Forest Park Conservancy also has rallied community volunteers to help with hand-pulling invasives and promoted neighborhood awareness and education to ensure longer-term protection.
+By teaming with Portland Parks & Recreation and Metro, more than 250 acres in Balch Creek have been treated to remove destructive and highly-invasive English ivy, allowing for the regrowth of native vegetation.
+Along with West Multnomah Soil & Water Conservation District, the Forest Park Conservancy also has rallied community volunteers to help with hand-pulling invasive plants and promoted neighborhood awareness and education to ensure longer-term protection.

 The restoration of Balch Creek demonstrates the progress being made towards a number of GFPCI goals, such as improving watershed quality, enhancing habitat and removing invasive species.
 And it’s just one of several projects that GFPCI partners are working to tackle.
 Others include restoration initiatives in the Holman Wedge and Pittock Mansion area, FPC’s old-growth forest preserve and an industrial greening initiative “Getting Green to Work”.